otrifonova/django_api_blog/README.md

 <h3>Get a list of users</h3>

-Allows to get a list of users optionally sorted by number of posts.
+Allow to get a list of users optionally sorted by number of posts.

-  **Endpoints:**
 <ul>
 <li><h4>GET /api/user/</h4> - get a list of users</li>
 </ul>